-The Economic Strategy for Norfolk and Suffolk, published in 2017, by New Anglia, Local Enterprise Partnership for Norfolk and Suffolk is failing.
+The Economic Strategy for Norfolk and Suffolk, published in 2017, by New Anglia, Local Enterprise Partnership for Norfolk and Suffolk was already falling behind before coronavirus started impacting the local economy.

 The Council's latest economic figures show that Norfolk's employment rate, skills levels and wage levels are below the regional level.